Flag

 Anti Money Laundering

-Serbia is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Serbia is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Latest FATF Statement - 21 June 2019